 Our cell phones have become a regular part of our everyday lives.
-Most times, our phones contain a lot of personal and even work information we need to get through our day to day activities.
-From setting up alarms to making a to-do list, creating documents, connecting with family and friends via messaging and social media apps to all forms of virtual audio-visual entertainments, our phones do various things for us and are an integral part of us.
+Most times, our phones contain a lot of personal and even work information we need to get through our day-to-day activities.
+From setting up alarms to making a to-do list, creating documents, connecting with family and friends via messaging and social media apps to all forms of virtual audio-visual entertainment, our phones do various things for us and are an integral part of us.
 In using our phones, the battery can run out and have to be charged up to get maximal benefits from it.
 What then do you do when you insert your charger into your phone's charging port but it doesn't charge up?
-Before you start panicking or go into hysteria, how about you try the following methods to fix cell phone charger port.
+Before you start panicking or go into hysteria, how about you try the following methods to fix the cell phone charger port.

 HOW TO FIX PHONE CHARGER PORT

 Try out a different power source.